apache/spark/docs/apache-airflow/security/access-control.rst

 Action                                 Permissions                                                             Minimum Role
 ====================================== ======================================================================= ============
-Access homepage                        Website.can_read                                                        Viewer Get DAG stats                          Dags.can_read, DAG Runs.can_read                                        Viewer Get Task stats                         Dags.can_read, DAG Runs.can_read, Task Instances.can_read               Viewer Get last DAG runs                      Dags.can_read, DAG Runs.can_read                                        Viewer Get DAG code                           Dags.can_read, DAG Code.can_read                                        Viewer Get DAG details                        Dags.can_read, DAG Runs.can_read                                        Viewer Get rendered DAG                       DAGs.can_read, Task Instances.can_read                                  Viewer Get Logs with metadata                 DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer Get Log                                DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer Redirect to external Log               DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer Get Task                               DAGs.can_read, Task Instances.can_read                                  Viewer
+Access homepage                        Website.can_read                                                        Viewer Get DAG stats                          DAGs.can_read, DAG Runs.can_read                                        Viewer Get Task stats                         DAGs.can_read, DAG Runs.can_read, Task Instances.can_read               Viewer Get last DAG runs                      DAGs.can_read, DAG Runs.can_read                                        Viewer Get DAG code                           DAGs.can_read, DAG Code.can_read                                        Viewer Get DAG details                        DAGs.can_read, DAG Runs.can_read                                        Viewer Get rendered DAG                       DAGs.can_read, Task Instances.can_read                                  Viewer Get Logs with metadata                 DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer Get Log                                DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer Redirect to external Log               DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer Get Task                               DAGs.can_read, Task Instances.can_read                                  Viewer
 Get XCom                               DAGs.can_read, Task Instances.can_read, XComs.can_read                  Viewer
-Triggers Task Instance                 DAGs.can_read, Task Instances.can_create                                User Delete DAG                             DAGs.can_delete                                                         User Trigger DAG run                        Dags.can_edit, DAG Runs.can_create                                      User Clear DAG                              DAGs.can_read, Task Instances.can_delete                                User Clear DAG Run                          DAGs.can_read, Task Instances.can_delete                                User Mark DAG as blocked                    Dags.can_read, DAG Runs.can_read                                        User Mark DAG Run as failed                 Dags.can_read, DAG Runs.can_edit                                        User Mark DAG Run as success                Dags.can_read, DAG Runs.can_edit                                        User Mark Task as failed                    DAGs.can_read, Task Instances.can_edit                                  User Mark Task as success                   DAGs.can_read, Task Instances.can_edit                                  User Get DAG as tree                        DAGs.can_read, Task Instances.can_read,                                 Viewer
+Triggers Task Instance                 DAGs.can_edit, Task Instances.can_create                                User Delete DAG                             DAGs.can_delete                                                         User Trigger DAG run                        DAGs.can_edit, DAG Runs.can_create                                      User Clear DAG                              DAGs.can_edit, Task Instances.can_delete                                User Clear DAG Run                          DAGs.can_edit, Task Instances.can_delete                                User Mark DAG as blocked                    DAGS.can_edit, DAG Runs.can_read                                        User Mark DAG Run as failed                 DAGS.can_edit, DAG Runs.can_edit                                        User Mark DAG Run as success                DAGS.can_edit, DAG Runs.can_edit                                        User Mark Task as failed                    DAGs.can_edit, Task Instances.can_edit                                  User Mark Task as success                   DAGs.can_edit, Task Instances.can_edit                                  User Get DAG as tree                        DAGs.can_read, Task Instances.can_read,                                 Viewer
                                        Task Logs.can_read
 Get DAG as graph                       DAGs.can_read, Task Instances.can_read,                                 Viewer